 - Rounded Latitudes: The latitude at which an intersection takes place along the 47.1°W line is rounded according to the rounding rules.
 In the example of table 1, we have different structures that are spread across the globe the orientations of which are running through a small section of the 47.1°W line.
 The standard chance, with an even distribution, is between 7 and 8 structures to cross an area of 1° along the 47.1°W line.
 Especially because none of these structures are located close to each other, i.e. their spread is random, the chances that larger orientations cross this section are lower and the larger the amounts become.
 In the example shown in table 1, the odds that 11 structures cross a one-degree area at 53° are about 3 times as low as the probability for 8 structures to cross the same area.
 When this pattern continues for adjacent parts along the line (52 and 54 degrees) the odds for that to be coincidental drops eerily fast.
 We have analyzed this pattern along the whole line.
 The results can be read on our homepage.

 - Likelihood to be Part of Former Pole (groups>7): When the number of intersections is more than 7 or 8 and if that pattern continues without interruption for a few degrees along the 47.1W line, we can calculate the probability of this cluster to be formed coincidentally.

 How Can You Purchase the Database?

-You can purchase the database by sending us an e-mail to email@example.com.
-The database contains currently unique information of 932 structures (March 2019).
+You can purchase the database by sending us an e-mail to firstname.lastname@example.org.
+The database contains currently unique information of 960 structures (Februari 2020).
 The cost of the database is $595 USD.
 As soon as we have received your payment, the database will be sent to your e-mail address.
 The database is in .xlsx format.
 There is also a limited availability of 3 on Payhip: Limited Database (the link opens in a new tab).

 If you have questions in your endeavors, we would be pleased to help with additional explanations.